greenbone/openvas-scanner/README.md

     make install

-For detailed installation requirements and instructions, please see the file [INSTALL](INSTALL).
+For detailed installation requirements and instructions, please see the file [INSTALL.md](INSTALL.md).
 The file also contains instructions for setting up `openvas-scanner` and for making the scanner available to other GVM modules.

 If you are not familiar or comfortable building from source code, we recommend